• Skip to primary navigation

 Instructions

-• In a small bowl, combine cornstarch and cold water until well combined.
+• In a small bowl, combine cornstarch and water until combined.
 This is your cornstarch slurry.
 Set aside.

-• Stir in cornstarch slurry to slightly thicken the soup.
-Simmer for 30-60 seconds.
+• Add sliced tofu and gently stir.
+Then stir in the cornstarch slurry to thicken the soup.

-• Once thickened, while stirring the soup in a circular motion, pour beaten eggs in a thin stream.
-Give it another stir to form ribbons.
+• Once thickened, while stirring the soup in a circular motion, pour beaten eggs at a slight height to create a thin stream for egg ribbons.

-• Add green onions.
-Finally season with white vinegar, salt and white pepper to taste.
+• Turn off the heat.
+Add green onions, vinegar, salt and white pepper to taste.
 Enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!